retry51776/notes/self-improvement/principal.md

 ## Decision framework
+Forward
 > Sense`see, feel, hear, how much these sense matter in your environment` develop Value`personal value`
 >
 > Ability`Moveability, Learn, Practices, Reflection, Recognize Pattern` develop Skill`Ride a bike, Program w Python, Program w C...`
 >
 > Problem / [Skill + Value] = Decision `Encounter problem, your decision dependence on what skill & value you already have`

+Backward
 > Principal is condense version`common denominator` of skill.
 > > IDK Reflection should be Ability or skill; My guess they both recursively create each other make classify hard
 >
 > Framework is collection of Principals.
+> > A good framework should able steelman argument`or explain` for every subject's action`aka people's POV`;
+>
+> > Framework most likely in 2 types: Top-down VS Bottom-Up
+>
+> > IMO: Most things in life can fit into small number of frameworks

 - 4 choice handle problem